Grounding the Future:

-Extreme Place-making: SWA’s Public Realm Design for Expo 2020
+SWA’s Public Realm Design for Expo 2020

-From the Loop, visitors can also access substantial landscaped spaces between the pavilion neighborhoods, including the Oasis Fountain and its active souk as well as two major parks – Jubilee Park to the south and Al Forsan Park, the Ghayath Trail to the north, and the Oasis.
-Each park accommodates added programs and offers a particular character, enabling visitors to find variety in their respite and insight into the depth of Expo’s themes and their underlying foundation in Middle East culture.
+From the Loop, Expo visitors can access substantial landscaped spaces between the pavilion neighborhoods, including the Oasis Fountain and its active souk as well as two major parks – Jubilee Park to the south and Al Forsan Park and Ghayath Trail to the north.
+Each park accommodates different programs and offers a particular character, enabling visitors to find variety in their respite and insight into the depth of Expo’s themes and their underlying foundation in Middle East culture.
 Public spaces are designed to accommodate large crowds as well as discrete gatherings.

 Tempering the extreme climate, open spaces also offer comfort and relief for Expo visitors in ways that are both subtle and overt, natural and built.
 Throughout the site, interpretive elements of the landscape dance gingerly with the surrounding structures, and take cues mostly from the native landscape itself: paving patterns and forms are introduced to evoke wadi (seasonal rivers), sand dunes, and mountains.
 Water is used sparingly to serve planted materials and occasionally extravagantly for special effects and to express a generous welcome from the host country.

 Cooling is achieved through the strategic integration of plantings and water which reduce the ambient temperature, while also offering visual and auditory pleasures of reflection and shadow, gurgle and whisper.
 More than half of all the plants used on site are native and adaptive species.
 Further, paving materials exceed SRI solar reflective standards and prevent the buildup of heat island effects.